TPP: Transparent Page Placement for CXL-Enabled Tiered-Memory: Characterizing Datacenter Applications

 \subsection{Page Temperature}

 In datacenter applications, a significant amount of allocated memory remains cold beyond a few minutes of intervals (Figure~\ref{fig:pebs-total-hottness-single}).
-For example, Web uses 97\% of the system's total memory capacity, but within a two-minute interval, it uses only 22\% of the total allocated memory on average.
-Same goes for the Cache applications.
-While the memory consumption is within 95\%--98\% of the system's total capacity, only 30\%--40\% of them are accessed within a two-minute interval.
+Web, Cache, and Ads use 95--98\% of the system's total memory capacity, but within a two-minute interval, they use 22--80\% of the total allocated memory on average.

-While Web and Cache applications mostly serve user requests, Data Warehouse is a compute-heavy workload where a specific computation operation can span even terabytes of memory.
-As expected, this workload consumes almost all the available memory within a server.
-However, even for this workload, on average, only 20\% of the accessed memory remains hot within a two-minute interval.
+Data Warehouse is a compute-heavy workload where a specific computation operation can span even terabytes of memory.
+This workload consumes almost all the available memory within a server.
+Even here, on average, only 20\% of the accessed memory is hot within a two-minute interval.